gytdau/website/_lists/books.md

 - Don Quixote
 - How to Fight a Hydra: Face Your Fears, Pursue Your Ambitions, and Become the Hero You Are Destined to Be
-- World Beyond Your Head : On Becoming an Individual in an Age of Distraction (9780374708443)
+- World Beyond Your Head: On Becoming an Individual in an Age of Distraction
 - Get Together: How to build a community with your people
 - Staff Engineer: Leadership beyond the management track
 - **Hyperion**
-- Heartstopper
 - Statistical Consequences of Fat Tails
 - Private Truths, Public Lies.
 The Social Consequences of Preference Falsification (1997, Harvard University Press)